johanernst/ipfe-bio-auth/README.md

 # ipfe-bio-auth
-This repository contains the source code of the paper "A Framework for UC Secure Privacy Preserving Biometric Authentication using Efficient Functional Encryption" (<--link coming soon-->).
+This repository contains the source code of the paper "A Framework for UC Secure Privacy Preserving Biometric Authentication using Efficient Functional Encryption" ([Conference proceedings](https://link.springer.com/chapter/10.1007/978-3-031-33491-7_7) [Eprint](https://eprint.iacr.org/2023/481.pdf)).
 It is a two-factor authentication protocol.
 The first factor is the posession of a secret key stored on a secure hardware token.
 The second factor is the user's biometric.
 The protocol uses function-hiding inner-product functional encryption to let the server compute the distance of the biometric templates, while keeping the templates hidden from the server.

 ## Running the code
 To re-run the performance tests, execute ``./run.sh``